HungUnicorn/little-lemon/README.md

 ## Features
 - Navigation: Navigate to different screens.
-- Fetch remote data: Fetch remote data using Ktor
+- Fetch remote data: Fetch remote data using Ktor.
 - Store data locally: Store it in database using Romm and sharedPreference.
 - Theme: Use Theme to centralize styling.